 Step four of the house conveyancing process involves the buyer applying for a mortgage.
 At this stage of the conveyancing timeline, it is super important that the buyer’s lender is provided with all the correct, requested information.

-Once the mortgage lender has received all the necessary information, they will carry out a valuation of the property to ensure it is worth the agreed purchase price and that it is in their best interest to give a mortgage on the property.
+Once the mortgage lender has received all the necessary information, they will conduct a property valuation to ensure it is worth the agreed

 When the lender has completed the necessary checks, they should send the buyer’s solicitors a copy of their formal mortgage offer.
 The conveyancing solicitor will then check the terms and conditions of the mortgage offer to check that everything is as expected.